MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/macos.md

 The App Center SDK uses a modular architecture so you can use any or all of the services.

 Let's get started with setting up App Center macOS SDK in your app to use App Center Analytics and App Center Crashes.
-To add App Center Push to your app, have a look at the [documentation for App Center Push](~/sdk/push/macos.md).

 ## 1. Prerequisites
 The following requirements must be met to use App Center SDK: